AdobeDocs/journey-optimizer-learn.en/help/create-journeys/use-case-business-event.md

 ---
-title: Use Case: Business Event
+title: Use Case - Business Event
 description: Learn how to use business events in Journey Optimizer.
 Understand how the data from business events can be used for personalized messaging in journeys.
 feature: Journeys
 role: User